The AutoImmune Nutrition Plan:

 Although you may be able to slowly reintroduce limited quantities of inflammatory foods back into your diet, maintaining a healthy gut can prevent the severity of an autoimmune response.
 Be vigilant for the initial period and then slowly reintroduce the fringe foods (nuts, seeds, eggs, cocoa, coffee, nightshades, legumes, etc.) back in.

 I typically recommend adding one fringe food every 3 days while you analyze how your body is responding to that individual food.
-If you notice more inflammatory symptoms such as pain, headaches, fatigue, acne, eczema, allergies or clearing your throat a lot than it is a sign you are not tolerating that food and it should be eliminated for another 90 days before reintroducing it in the same manner.
+If you notice more inflammatory symptoms such as pain, headaches, fatigue, acne, eczema, allergies, or clearing your throat a lot then it is a sign you are not tolerating that food, and it should be eliminated for another 90 days before reintroducing it in the same manner.

 Lifestyle Tips